tlstommy/n-body-simulator/README.md

 # n-body-simulator
-A simple simulator of the nbody problem
+A simulator of the nbody problem